Patient education: Lichen sclerosus (Beyond the Basics)

 LICHEN SCLEROSUS DIAGNOSIS

-Providers typically use the following methods to diagnose lichen sclerosus.
+Providers typically use the following methods to diagnose lichen sclerosus (LS).

-History and physical examination — A medical history and physical examination of the vulvar and anal areas will be done, looking for the signs and symptoms of lichen sclerosus.
+History and physical examination — A medical history and physical examination of the vulvar and anal areas will be done, looking for the signs and symptoms of LS.

-Biopsy — To confirm a suspected diagnosis of lichen sclerosus, a biopsy is recommended.
+Biopsy — To confirm a suspected diagnosis of LS, a biopsy is recommended.
 A small piece of the affected skin will be removed and sent to a pathologist to be examined with a microscope.

-Excluding other conditions — Tests may be done to exclude other conditions that could cause symptoms similar to those of lichen sclerosus, such as:
+Excluding other conditions — Tests may be done to exclude other conditions that could cause symptoms similar to those of LS, such as:

-- Lichen planus (a skin disease that can also cause itching and fusing of genital skin).
-Lichen planus can occur together with lichen sclerosus.
+●Lichen planus (a skin disease that can also cause itching and fusing of genital skin).
+Lichen planus can occur together with LS.

-- Low estrogen level (a lack of the hormone estrogen can rarely cause fusing of genital skin but is often the cause of painful intercourse).
-(See "Patient information: Vaginal dryness (Beyond the Basics)".)
+●Low estrogen level (a lack of the hormone estrogen can rarely cause fusing of genital skin but is often the cause of painful intercourse).
+(See "Patient education: Vaginal dryness (Beyond the Basics)".)

-- Vitiligo (a disorder that can cause white skin patches similar to those of lichen sclerosus).
-Vitiligo can occur together with lichen sclerosus.
+●Vitiligo (a disorder that can cause white skin patches similar to those of LS).
+Vitiligo can occur together with LS.

-LS and cancer — Women with LS affecting the vulva are at increased risk for developing squamous cell skin cancer.
-However, it is not clear if women who are treated for LS are at the same risk as women who are not treated.
+LS and cancer — Women with LS affecting the vulva are at a slightly increased risk for developing squamous cell skin cancer.

 LS lesions outside the genital area do not have an increased risk of cancer.
 Men with LS that affects the skin of the penis have an increased risk of squamous cell skin cancer of the penis.